mkeeter/fidget/README.md

 - Meshing (using our own implementation of the [Manifold Dual Contouring](https://people.engr.tamu.edu/schaefer/research/dualsimp_tvcg.pdf) algorithm)
+- A canonical bytecode format for tapes, for use in other interpreters

 If this all sounds oddly familiar, it's because you've read [Massively Parallel Rendering of Complex Closed-Form Implicit Surfaces](https://www.mattkeeter.com/research/mpr/).